-Working with a database can be intimidating at times, but phpMyAdmin can simplify tasks by providing a control panel to view or edit your MySQL or MariaDB database.
-In this quick tutorial, we’ll show you how to install phpMyAdmin on an Ubuntu 18.04 server.
+Working with a database can sometimes be intimidating, but PhpMyAdmin can simplify tasks by providing a control panel to view or edit your MySQL or MariaDB database.
+In this quick tutorial, we’ll show you how to install PhpMyAdmin on an Ubuntu VPS server.

 - Logged in as root or a user with sudo privileges